probcomp/tasks2D/README.md

 - `Tasks2D/`: Julia package used to load the Julia environment needed to run the notebooks.
     This package also contains some basic utilities used in the notebooks.
 - `GridWorlds/`: Simple Julia package for 2D gridworld environments.
 - `LineWorlds/`: Simple Julia package for continuous-space 2D environments, with objects in the environment represented as collections of line segments.
+This also contains code for raycasting in line environments.
+(Note that gridworld environments utilizing raycasting must load in the LineWorlds raycaster.
+See `GridWorlds/src/raytrace.jl` for etails.)
 - `notebooks_messy/`: Messy Jupyter notebooks used during development.
 No promises that the code in these still runs.

 Also relevant: